 If you are interested in pursuing a degree or finding a job in the field of anthropology, everything you need is here.
 Find the best schools, career information, history of the discipline, influential people in the field, great books, and more.

-The study of anthropology has deep roots in academic history, with early Greek and Roman scholars engaging in the exploration of various overlapping areas including culture, linguistics, and the way societies develop.
-Below are a few highlights from our 4-part series–A Brief History of the Anthropology Discipline:
+The study of anthropology has deep roots in academic history, with early Greek and Roman scholars engaging in the exploration of various overlapping areas including culture, linguistics, human social life, evolutionary anthropology, and more.
+Increasingly, anthropology has grown to encompass the study of diverse populations, human behavior, and more.
+Below are a few highlights from our 4-part series A Brief History of the Anthropology Discipline:

 Herodotus wrote what we might now call “early anthropology” by documenting and attempting to understand the disparate cultures of Greece and Persia in the 4th Century BC.